SmartBP/Modeling_Training/VRPTW/README.md

 ## Actual example

 In order to present the VRPTW problem, the problem is defined on a complete directed graph G = (V, A), a set of customers and depots is created where V = {v0, v1, v2, v3, v4 , v5} is the set of nodes and A is the set of arcs.
-Vertex v0 and v5 are special nodes called origin and destination depots, vertices v1 to v4 represent customers.
-A cost c(i,j) and a travel time t(i,j) are defined for every arc (vi, vj ) ∈ A. Every customer vi ∈ V\{v0, v5} has a positive demand di , a time window [ai , bi ] and a positive service time servi .
-A fleet of 2 vehicles of capacity 100 is available for serving the customers.
-Vehicles must begin and end their routes at the depot within a time horizon [a0, b0].
-The cumulative demand of the customers visited by a route is limited by 100.
-The service of a customer has to start within its time window, but a vehicle is allowed to arrive earlier and to wait.
+- Vertex v0 and v5 are special nodes called origin and destination depots, vertices v1 to v4 represent customers
+- A cost c(i,j) and a travel time t(i,j) are defined for every arc (vi, vj ) ∈ A
+- Every customer vi ∈ V\{v0, v5} has a positive demand di , a time window [ai , bi ] and a positive service time servi
+- A fleet of 2 vehicles of capacity 100 is available for serving the customers
+- Vehicles must begin and end their routes at the depot within a time horizon [a0, b0]
+- The cumulative demand of the customers visited by a route is limited by 100
+- The service of a customer has to start within its time window, but a vehicle is allowed to arrive earlier and to wait.

 ## Get your IBM® ILOG CPLEX Optimization Studio edition